home / writing

 ln -s /full/path/to/backup.sh ~/.local/bin/backup

-This approach is cleaner than copying scripts around because you can edit the original file and the changes are immediately available everywhere.
-Your scripts live in your projects or dotfiles repo, but they’re accessible from any directory.
+This approach is cleaner than copying scripts around because I can edit the original file and the changes are immediately available everywhere.
+My scripts live in my projects or dotfiles repo, but they’re accessible from any directory.

-On that note, dotfiles management is non-negotiable: your shell config, your editor settings, your aliases—all of it should be in version control.
-When you get a new machine or mess something up, you want to be back to your perfect setup in minutes, not hours.
+On that note, dotfiles management became non-negotiable for me: my shell config, my editor settings, my aliases—all of it is in version control.
+When I get a new machine or mess something up, I want to be back to my perfect setup in minutes, not hours.

-So, create a dotfiles repository, use symlinks or a tool like GNU Stow, and never lose your configuration again.
+So, I created a dotfiles repository, used symlinks and a tool like GNU Stow, and never lost my configuration again.
 My rule: if I spend more than 15 minutes customizing something, it goes in the dotfiles repo immediately.

-Project-specific automation is nice too.
-Consider creating a .envrc files (if you use direnv) or simple shell scripts that set up your environment automatically:
+Project-specific automation helps too.
+I create .envrc files (using direnv) or simple shell scripts that set up my environment automatically:

 # dev.sh - example project setup script